 A 55-gallon metal drum remains the ideal size for making a burn barrel.
 Furthermore, the process proves easy because you simply need to remove the lid and punch holes in the base for ventilation.
 Once you place the barrel onto a couple of concrete blocks to allow for airflow, you may proceed to destroy all those lingering documents.

-A burn barrel proves helpful in getting rid of garden waste such as small branches and combustible debris like as leaves and weeds.
+A burn barrel proves helpful in getting rid of garden waste such as small branches and combustible debris like leaves and weeds.
 Moreover, if you place a metal grill on the top of the barrel, it makes a fantastic makeshift barbecue!

-How to Make a Burn Barrel
+How to Make a Burn Barrel: Step-by-Step Guide

 The first thing you need to find is the barrel.
 It’s worth checking sites such as eBay and CraigsList for sellers living close to you, as you may often pick up a barrel cheaply and collect it the same day.

-Scrap yards and recycling facilities may supply a suitable barrel, so phone around your area saves money because purchasing a new barrel may prove an expensive option.
+Scrap yards and recycling facilities may supply a suitable barrel, so a phone around your area saves money because purchasing a new barrel may prove an expensive option.

 Don’t buy a thin metal barrel because it won’t withstand the heat generated by your activities.
 Thin metal barrels may buckle and deteriorate quickly, so ensure you use a barrel made from thick, heat-resistant steel.